 The Loretto Chapel is one of the architectural jewels of Santa Fe.
 It is located just south of the Santa Fe Plaza.
 According to the legend, a mysterious man came to the unfinished chapel after the Sisters of Loretto prayed for nine days for help to complete the project.
 Behind closed doors, the man built the Miraculous Staircase with only simple tools, then disappeared before the sisters could pay or even thank him.

 Due to a collaboration between Archbishop Jean-Baptiste Lamy and Antoine Mouly, a French architect, this chapel stuns with an elaborate and pristine design.
-It is worth to get inside to be amazed by the wooden spiral staircase.
+It is worth getting inside to be amazed by the wooden spiral staircase.

 Develop Your Creativity & Talents

 Santa Fe is a city of art and artists.
 After a walk around galleries, exhibitions, shops with handicrafts, it’s worth taking part in the creation process.
 Develop or discover your or your kids’ talents.
-The town offers many attractions related to creativity for children and adults: art classes, painting classes, music classes, pottery classes.
+The town offers many attractions related to creativity for children and adults: painting classes, photo creative workshops, and more.

 So, check Top Santa Fe Classes & Workshops to finding something connecting to your soul & interest.

 Santa Fe is a mecca for museum-lovers.
 So, Museum Hill is the perfect place for museum exploration.
 It is situated on a picturesque hill east of downtown.
 Museum Hill offers stunning views of the city along with four fine museums—the Museum of Indian Arts and Culture, the Wheelwright Museum of the American Indian, the Museum of Spanish Colonial Art, and the renowned International Folk Art Museum.
 After visiting museums, you can rest in Santa Fe Botanical Garden, all on the same hill.